sudarshan284/FRAUD-PREDICTION-MLOPs/README.md

 ## Model Selection Pipeline
-In model training pipeline we have used DecisionTreeClassifier, RandomForestClassifier, AdaBoostClassifier and GradientBoostingClassifier.
+In model training pipeline we have used ensemble learning with DecisionTreeClassifier, RandomForestClassifier, AdaBoostClassifier and GradientBoostingClassifier.
+Once model training is completed then model evaluatoin will be executed.
+Then we will created model selection pipeline which compare the model and select the best model.

 * ``model_selection_operator``:- In model training operator we used multiple ML algorithm to train model.
 In this operator we will compare the different model and choose the best model.

 ## Model Prediction Pipeline
-We can run two pipelines as follows:
+As we have half million test record on which model is neither training or tested.
+We will use this data set to check how good is our model.

 * ``model_prediction_operator``:- This operator is used to predict the model on new unseen dataset.

 ## Model Monitoring and Log Analysis

+Airflow also offer the feature to monitor our model in real-time.
 ![image](https://github.com/ashishk831/FRAUD-PREDICTION-MLOPs/assets/81232686/c6f942af-ad8b-45c3-be13-52300a737b24)

 ![image](https://github.com/ashishk831/FRAUD-PREDICTION-MLOPs/assets/81232686/122eaa72-a56b-43f1-b4a0-cf55487ba226)